HliasOuzounis/Ai-Guess-the-elo/README.md

 ### Predictions

-To rate the accuracy of the models they are tested on 300 games (= 600 predictions, 2 per game for white and black) and pitted againts two other trivual models.
+To rate the accuracy of the models they are tested on 300 games (= 600 predictions, 2 per game for white and black) and pitted againts two other trivial models.
 A random guessing one and one that always predicts a rating around the middle of the rating ladder (800 - 3000).
 We also give the models a leeway of 200 points on their guess.
 As the leeway increases so do the correct guesses but the precision is lowered.

 #### Trivial models

-The other 2 trivial models seem to have around a 17-23% accuracy for a 200 point leeway and the average difference between the real value and the prediction is 500 points for the constant model and 700 for the random model.
+The 2 trivial models seem to have around a 17-23% accuracy for a 200 point leeway and the average difference between the real value and the prediction is 500 points for the constant model and 700 for the random model.
 The constant models edges out the random one by a bit, both in accuracy and in average.
 Both of them are not that good in guessing the real elo of a player.

 #### Single Output model

 Running the same tests in the trained lstm model with the single output we get an accuracy of 30.5%.
 In general, for different testing and training data, it hovers around 30-35%.
 Additionally the average elo difference of the prediction and the real value is about 350-400 points.
-That's better than the other models.
+That's almost twice as good as the other models.

 #### Rating Ranges model